 Example 1

-If Beverly is completing an appraisal on the proposed new building from Example 1, developed from plans and specifications, she might use the following disclosure statement:
+If an appraiser is completing an appraisal on the proposed new building from Example 1, based on plans and specifications, he or she might use the following disclosure statement:

 The appraised value is based on the hypothetical condition that improvements have been completed as of the effective date of the appraisal, per the plans and specifications dated ________.
 The use of this hypothetical condition might have affected the assignment results.